pasdam/dev.pasdam.github.io/data/blog/ssh_multiple_keys_config.md

 ## Configure SSH

-Instead of specifying for each domain which key to use everytime we use the `ssh` command, we can configure it to automatically load the correct one.
+Instead of specifying for each domain which key to use every time we use the `ssh` command, we can configure it to automatically load the correct one.

 To do so, we need to create/edit the file [~/.ssh/config](https://www.ssh.com/ssh/config/).
 In it there should be an entry for each domain/host: